quii/learn-go-with-tests/intro-to-generics.md

 - I can now delete a number of tests, I've captured the _essence_ of the behaviour and removed unnecessary detail

+### Abstraction is not a dirty word

+It's easy to dunk on AbstractSingletonMethodFactory but let's not pretend a code base with no abstraction isn't just as bad.